Integralist/Style-Guides/CSS Style Guide.md

     }
     ```
 * Don't nest selectors as this can result in badly performing selectors - if you need to nest then make sure you understand the CSS that nested selectors generates
+* If you _must_ nest selectors/rules then do not go further than 3 levels deep.
 * Use braces and proper CSS formatting (some pre-processors allow you to ignore braces - this makes code hard to read for others not familiar with the syntax)
 * Use the `&` character to reference the parent selector (this is also very useful for IE fixes - where you use the `&` character at the end of your selector to have wrapped by the specific parent selector.
 If that sounds confusing then [here is an example](https://gist.github.com/3226822).
 * __DO NOT__ do this (it's pointless and doesn't add any benefit)...